-A data type, or just "type," is a classification of data which tells the platform how you intend to use the data.
-The data type may be simple, such as Int32 (a 32-bit integer value) or Boolean (true or false value), or it may be a complex type such as a User Account or Database Structure.
-Simple types have only one value whereas complex types are structures that may have many values.
+A data type, or just "type," is a classification of data that tells the platform how the data is intended to be used.
+The data type may be simple, such as Int32 (a 32-bit integer value) or Boolean (true or false value), or it may be a composite type such as a User Account or Database Structure.
+Simple types have only one value whereas composite types are structures that may have many values.

 The following examples represent information that may be stored in a data type:

 - The storage space that a variable of the type requires

 - The maximum and minimum values that it can represent